Printer Friendly FCN Part 1 Course Outline and Appendix A

 Webinars (14 hours): Links for 11 pre-recorded webinar topics will be made available through the Student Lounge, a secure web page hosted by the Foot Care Kingston website.

-Textbook: Students are expected to purchase the following textbook prior to the course start date (not covered in the tuition): Art & Science of Foot Care: A Clinical Resource for Nurses in Canada (2017).
+Textbook: Students are expected to purchase the following textbook prior to the course start date: Art & Science of Foot Care: A Clinical Resource for Nurses in Canada (2017).
 This textbook was written with the Foot Care Nurse course in mind and is a peer-reviewed, multi-authored textbook that was developed through the collaboration of many experienced Canadian foot care professionals.

 Each applicant must hold a current non-restricted Nursing Registration/License (temporary or full) from a Canadian territory or province.